 Out of all the places you have been, which was your favourite?
-I don’t know about you, but I find it near on impossible to narrow it down to just one place.
+I don’t know about you, but I find it impossible to narrow it down to just one place.
 I love so many destinations for different reasons.
 One of those favourites is The Gambia in West Africa.
 And one of the reasons I love to visit The Gambia is because it’s the country that made me fall in love with travel.

 Until I visited The Gambia, I’d never pushed my boundaries or stepped outside my comfort zone and it wasn’t until travelling to Africa that the world opened up to me.
 I am now so passionate about travelling that I want everyone to experience it.
 And I want you to visit The Gambia, the smiling coast of Africa, too.
 So, in my attempt to get everyone booking tickets, read on for 5 reasons to visit The Gambia right now.

 1. The people

 Known as ‘the smiling coast of Africa’, this is one of the best reasons to visit The Gambia.
 One of the first things I noticed when we landed in this beautiful little country was how warm and friendly the people are.
 While we were only there for a week, we meet so many happy and hospitable people and were invited to eat with two local families.
 These families were complete strangers to us but by the end of the day, I felt like I had known them for a lifetime.
 If you want to meet happy people, visit The Gambia.

 2. Step outside your comfort zone